How to Keep Your Teeth White Through the Holidays

 There are many foods and drinks that are served during the holidays that can actually stain teeth and dull them.
 A few foods and drinks to avoid are:

-1. Coffee.
 Coffee is a dark liquid that is very powerful, and can leave stained teeth after having only a few sips.
 If coffee is unavoidable, try to swish water or mouth rinse immediately after drinking it to best avoid staining.

-4. Dark Chocolate.
 Chocolate is less powerful than coffee or red wine, but still has the capability of staining teeth.
 Swish water in your mouth after eating dark chocolate treats, or try to substitute white chocolate instead.

-5. Tomato Sauce.
 Tomato sauce can stain your teeth due to the deep red color and also due to the acidity in the tomatoes.
 If you eat basic foods like lettuce beforehand, it may form a thin protective layer on teeth.
 Overall, though, try to avoid tomato sauce if possible.

 Are there foods that help with whitening?